 Next Step: Sign up for the Free Trial

-I can’t recommend Plan to Eat enough!
+I can’t recommend Plan to Eat enough.
 If you choose to sign up, please let me know.
 It would be fun to share and compare notes!

-I’ve put together a collection of Quiet Hollow’s ‘Plan to Eat’ Favorites I’ve saved and used through the PTE app.
-Click on the photo to download the recipes.
+As a little thank you, I’ve put together a collection of favorite recipes I’ve saved and used through the Plan to Eat app.
+Fill out the form to receive Quiet Hollow’s Mini-Cookbook!

 Finding a new purpose in living and joy in the day-to-day was the goal when author Kathy Rowland and her entire family (adult kids and grandkids) moved from the PNW to Texas several years ago.
 The focus of Quiet Hollow is to encourage ‘next chapter women’ – those who are retired, empty-nesters, or have found themselves without a spouse to jump back into life.
 And, she shares multiple tips, ideas, and possibilities toward that end.
 Kathy completed her almost 30 years as an elementary teacher and hopped into over a decade of volunteer work, side hustle-type businesses, and grandchild care before discovering her unique and fulfilling purpose for the next chapter of life.
 What you read on Quiet Hollow is a large part of that calling.
 Another part is the happy life she’s leading in Central Texas in the same neighborhood as the 3 big kids and her 5 grandkids.
 She and her college sweetheart husband made sure to add a pool to their new Texas home, so there are lots of noisy, splashy days in their little oasis of a backyard.
 Come join her on Quiet Hollow in a conversation about finding and living the life you were created to live in this later stage.
 The chats will be full of laughter, support, faith, and inspiration to create.